sribuu/tabbyAPI/README.md

 TabbyAPI is a hobby project made for a small amount of users.
 It is not meant to run on production servers.
 For that, please look at other solutions that support those workloads.

-## Getting Started

-> [!IMPORTANT]
->
->  This README does not have instructions for setting up.
-Please read the Wiki.

-Read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) for more information.
-It contains user-facing documentation for installation, configuration, sampling, API usage, and so much more.

-## Features

-- OpenAI compatible API
-- Loading/unloading models
-- HuggingFace model downloading
-- Embedding model support
-- JSON schema + Regex + EBNF support
-- AI Horde support
-- Speculative decoding via draft models
-- Multi-lora with independent scaling (ex. a weight of 0.9)
-- Inbuilt proxy to override client request parameters/samplers
-- Flexible Jinja2 template engine for chat completions that conforms to HuggingFace
-- Concurrent inference with asyncio
-- Utilizes modern python paradigms
-- Continuous batching engine using paged attention
-- Fast classifer-free guidance
-- OAI style tool/function calling

-And much more.
-If something is missing here, PR it in!

 ## Supported Model Types

 TabbyAPI uses Exllamav2 as a powerful and fast backend for model inference, loading, etc. Therefore, the following types of models are supported: